John Jones Ponting

 - Florence Law, aged 28, house servant.

 As suggested above Elizabeth does seem to have been known as Ethel.
 Gilbert is obviously Arthur Gilbert.

 George Henry Burt was the inventor of Crystalate, an early plastic, a formulation of nitrocellulose, camphor, and alcohol which he patented in the late 19th century.
 In August 1901 the Crystalate Company was founded at Golden Green (not Golders Green), Haddow, near Tunbridge in Kent, by a partnership of a London and an American firm.
 The British firm had begun by introducing colours into minerals and making imitation ivory.
 The American firm which had made billiard balls and poker chips started making gramophone records from shellac.
 There is no evidence that John Jones Ponting was involved with the Crystalate Company, but he appears to have been acquainted with one of its owners.

 In 1901 Gladys M Ponting, aged 13, was a boarder at school at 1 Walsingham Mansions, Aldrington, Sussex.

 John Jones Ponting was widowed in 1903.
 Elizabeth Ponting died on 22 May 1903 aged 42 at 11 Warminster Road, South Norwood.
 On the death certificate the cause of death was "phthisis" which describes any progressive wasting disease especially pulmonary tuberculosis.
 Elizabeth is described as the wife of John Jones Ponting of independent means.
-(Reg Gen June Qtr 1903 Croydon 2a 169)
+(Reg Gen June Qtr 1903 Croydon 2a 169).
+She was buried on 26 May 1903 at West of London & Westminster cemetery, Earls Court, Old Brompton.

 John remained a shareholder in Pontings Brothers (albeit significantly reducing his holding) until the company went into liquidation in 1906.
 The records of the company also confirm that in 1903 he was living in Warminster Road, South Norwood and he is described as a gentleman.

 On 29 January 1906 John Jones Ponting married Florence Mabel Hastings at Hutton Parish Church.
 Florence was a 23-year-old spinster from Hutton, daughter of George Hastings, grocer.
 John is described a 63-year-old widower from Hutton, son of Henry Ponting deceased.
 The witnesses included Gladys Merryweather Ponting, John's daughter from his second marriage and Amy Blanch Hastings, Florence's sister.